 Remortgaging can be daunting.
 It's especially stressful if you have bad credit.
 One of the most important things you can do when looking to remortgage with bad credit is to get help from a specialist mortgage broker.
 A broker will guide you through the whole process, from your application right through to completion.

-There are specialist mortgage companies who lend to people with bad credit, but they don't sell directly to the public - they only deal with specialist brokers.
+There are specialist mortgage companies who lend to people with bad credit, but they don't sell directly to the public - they only deal with specialist brokers (like us!).
 By getting help from a specialist broker, you're much more likely to find a lender that's suited to your needs and at a rate that’s fair.

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.